 Algorithms with adaptative learning rate

 The learning rate is one of the hyperparameters that is the most difficult to set because it has a significant impact on model performance.
-The momentum algorithm can mitigate these issues in part, but at the cost of introducing another hyperparameter (Goodfellow).
+The momentum algorithm can mitigate these issues in part, but at the cost of introducing another hyperparameter (Goodfellow et al., 2016).
 Recently there has been developed different methods that can adaptively change the step size to match the search space without having to calculate or approximate the Hessian, that represents the second derivative of the cost function.
 They accomplished this by tracking the gradient plus the second moment of the gradient.

-AdaGrad: short for Adaptative Gradients (Duchi et al., 2011), is an extension of the gradient descent.
+ADAGrad: short for Adaptative Gradients (Duchi et al., 2011), is an extension of the GD.
 It uses an aggregate of the squares of previously observed gradients, and scales down the gradient vector along the steepest dimension.
 In practice, its significantly decrease learning rates on large gradient parameters, while the decrease is smaller on parameters with smaller gradients.
-Adagrad converged rapidly when we use it in convex functions, but it is not ideal with non-convex functions.
+ADAgrad converged rapidly when we use it in convex functions, but it is not ideal with non-convex functions.

-RMSProp: it accumulates the exponentially weighted moving average of just the most recent iterations, as opposed to the gradient accumulation since the beginning of training in Adagrad.
+RMSProp: it accumulates the exponentially weighted moving average of just the most recent iterations, as opposed to the gradient accumulation since the beginning of training in ADAgrad.
 This implies a better performance in non-convex functions, such as those typically used in machine learning and neural networks.
 RMSProp is widely used in practical optimization algorithms for neural networks (Goodfellow).

-Adam: short from adaptive moment estimation, (Kingma and Ba, 2014) it combines properties from both RMSProp and gradient descent with momentum optimization.
+Adam: short from adaptive moment estimation, (Kingma and Ba, 2014) it combines properties from both RMSProp and GD with momentum optimization.
 ADAM keeps track of the running average of the first and the second moment of the gradient and consequently adapt the learning rate for different parameters.
 In addition, ADAM includes a bias correction to account for the running average of the first and second moments.

-Feed-forward neural networks (FFNN)
+Feed-forward neural networks

 Feed-forward and back propagation algorithm

 Neural Networks are nonlinear, statistical models, that can learn to approximate some regression function or classification model through considering examples, i.e they are applied to both regression and classification.
 They are designed to mimic a human brain, in which an arbitrary number of neurons within a layer send signals to other neurons in a different layer.
 Each neuron accumulates its incoming signals, and they must exceed an activation threshold to yield an output.
-Each connection is represented by a weight variable (Hjort-Jensen) plus some bias.
+Each connection is represented by a weight variable plus some bias.
 They are called feedforward when the information flows just in one direction through the model, from the input, through the layers and produces an output.
 They are called networks because they can be composed by many different functions.